MinnPost/migrate-drupal-to-wordpress/results.md

 ### Notes

+- Wrote a plugin that splits the Drupal image metadata into alt, caption, etc. It can be used for as many types as necessary, but is currently only being used for thumbnail images.
+It's likely we won't need it for inline images, but maybe will need it for detail ones.
 - Need to figure out what to do with all custom fields
 - bylines seem to throw things off because they don't necessarily correspond to authors or users
     - this should be fixed by Largo as I think it has a byline field